What Questions Should I Ask My Estate Planning Attorney?

 When you are planning for retirement, selling the business, or for the possibility of an emergency, having a business succession plan is critical to your future and that of any employees you may have.

 Your attorney will be able to review your goals for the business’s future as well as potential successors to it.
-From there, you can develop a retirement plan, including preparing any and all financial documents you’ll need to have ready
+From there, you can develop a retirement plan, including preparing any and all financial documents you’ll need to have ready.

 The executor of the estate needs to be changed.
 Is this possible?

-Be it a change in marital status or the death of a loved one, there are times where you may need to change the successor of the estate and even who will make medical and financial decisions on your behalf.
+Be it a change in marital status or the death of a loved one, there are times when you may need to change the successor of the estate and even who will make medical and financial decisions on your behalf.

 Whether you have a preexisting estate plan in place, or life events have made you realize that now is the time to devise them, you can certainly change the executors and beneficiaries of your estate, so long as you stand competent to do so.